 Air travel probably won’t become much more sustainable anytime soon, so if you have a choice, take a look at what other options you have for long distance travel instead of taking an airplane.

-A great idea is to try and find some good holiday destinations that are much closer to you and that you can reach without air travel.
+A great idea is to try and find some good holiday destinations, such as an eco lodge much closer to you that you can reach without air travel.
 Obviously, most of us will have no choice but to take a very long distance or overseas journey at some point, and anything other than air travel is quite impractical for this.
 But even when you have to travel by air, you can still make a difference by doing your research and choosing an airline that is trying to be more sustainable.
 You should also try to pack more lightly if you can, fly in economy class, and choose a flight that takes a direct trip to your destination, which reduces flight time.

 Finally, if you travel with your car, don’t forget to switch on your cruise control to save gas!
 You can also consider the pros and cons of Drive Safe and Save to further reduce fuel consumption and get a discount on your car insurance.
 Both the environment and your pocket will thank you for that!